 This branch has up-to-date, final, production-ready code.
 Other branches will be created based on some commit of this branch.
 Other branches eventually merge into the master branch.

 We can rename the branch of our master branch to something else.
-The word ‘master’ is just to donate or associate that is the main branch of our repository.
+The word ‘master’ is just to donate or associate with the main branch of our repository.

 Git Pull vs. Git Pull Origin Master: What creates the differences?

 Git pull and Git pull origin master are two commands of Git.
-Although both spell it similar and have similar functions, both of these commands cannot be regarded as the same as they have differences between them.
+Although both spell it similarly and have similar functions, these commands cannot be regarded as the same as they have differences.
 Below are the key differences between Git pull and Git pull master

 Git Pull Rebase vs. Git Rebase: What are the differences between them?